Fortifications of Antwerp: During the 13th century

 To the north the Dominican order decided to build a monastery, the "Predikherenklooster".
-The Holenrui was filled up again, which meant there was no waterpassage between the end of the Kool- or Kolenvliet (a current street, name Koolkaai) and the Minderbroedersui and Koepoortbridge.
+The Holenrui was filled up again, which meant there was no water passage between the end of the Kool- or Kolenvliet (a current street, name Koolkaai) and the Minderbroedersui and Koepoortbridge.
 In order to create a passage to the Minderbroedersrui 3 new canals were dug around the monastery, the Verversrui, Falconrui and one of which the name has disappeared from the maps.
 North of the Koolrui a new access canal was dug between the Scheldt and the Verversrui: the St Pietersvliet.

 At the end of the 13th century (1295) John II, Duke of Brabant decided to create new fortifications, which made the city grow to 156 ha.
 He started in the south incorporating the St Michielsadbij that had been built south of the St Jansvliet) inside the fortifications, and built the Kronenburg-tower on the river bank.
 The fortification went in a nearly straight line east to the Bluetower (currently Blauwtorenplein) where the fortification went north through the Wapper (where Rubens had his residence and atelier) and Cauwenberg right up to the Paardenmarkt (horse market) where it joined the north fortification of the Falconrui.